RETURN TO HOME PAGE

 LEVITATION: (from Latin levitas "lightness") is the process by which an object is held aloft, without mechanical support, in a stable position.

-LEVITATION PHOTOS SERIES: Produce at least two images and a 20-image proofsheet that creates the appearance of levitation.
+LEVITATION PHOTOS SERIES: Produce at least two images that create the appearance of levitation.
 These are not "jump" photos, the subject must appear posed and relaxed.
 TRY A VARIETY OF LOCATIONS AND POSES FOR THE BEST EFFECT.
-IF IT ISN'T GREAT THE FIRST TIME, DO IT AGAIN UNTIL IT IS...
+IF IT ISN'T GREAT THE FIRST TIME, KEEP TRYING UNTIL IT IS :)

 WHAT TO DO:

-THIRD: Using a tripod, shoot an image of the "scene."
-Then, without moving the tripod, shoot a second image of the background with your model.
+STEP 4: Shoot: Using a tripod, FIRST, shoot an image of the "background."
+Then, without moving the tripod, shoot a second image of the background and your model.
 (If shooting an image of yourself, then use the camera's self-timer...)

-FOURTH: Use Photoshop to combine your two images, align the two layers and use the eraser tool on the stool supporting your model to make your subject look as if they are levitating.
-YOu may need to use the clone samp tool to correct some flaws...
+STEP 5: Edit: Use Photoshop to combine your two images, align the two layers, then use the eraser tool to erase the stool, or bench or table, that is supporting your model to make your subject look as if they are levitating.
+You may need to use the clone samp tool to correct some flaws...

-Submit at least TWO LEVITATION photos & 20 images in your proof sheet for this assignment.
+STEP 6: SUBMIT: Submit at least TWO LEVITATION photos & your proof sheet in the Google Classroom for this assignment.

 This photo is an illustration of how you would shoot an image to create the appearance of LEVITATION.